edmundo2009/nvim/README.md

 - [NodeJS](https://github.com/nvm-sh/nvm) - At the installation of NodeJS Package Manager
 </details>

+## Translations 🌐

+Because I am currently learning japanese and trying to use it daily I wanted to change the language of the setup.
+But knowing some people who use english may want to use my setup I have decided to add translations in the dotfiles.

+When run nvim will pass the language you have set and translate it to the desired language.
+If no language available or translation than it will setup the default message.

+> [!WARNING]
+> Japanese is still now available.
+Will be coming as soon as I finish learning sufficient
+> to bring a well translated configuration.

 ## Info ℹ️

 Read: `To visualize on vim the keybindings press F3.
 I also documented all my custom bindings.`